 Not every dog that looks brownish really produces brown eumelanin.

-• Black-based dogs with a seal coloration can have a very brown or bronze look about them.
+- Black-based dogs with a seal coloration (“ghost sable” in KB/- Ay/- dogs with incomplete dominant black) can have a very coppery look about them.
 But their nose pigment will obviously still be black.

-• A sunbleached or old coat on a black dog can also have red or brown shades.
-But again, affected dogs will still have black pigment visible in some areas.
+- A sun-bleached coat on a black dog can also have red or brown shades.
+But affected dogs will still mainly have black pigment visible in some areas.

-• Recessive red dogs with very a very dark pigment color like Irish Setters can almost look like a lighter chocolate-colored dog.
+- Recessive red dogs with very rich pigment like Irish Setters can almost look like a lighter chocolate-colored dog.
+The faded black nose in e/e dogs can also look brownish.

 Dog Breeds with Brown Eumelanin